znaczek/rxjs-query/README.md

 Classes are simplified to emphasise only the logic around Repository usage.

 Let's analyse a simple scenario:
-- we have 2 smart components list and form,
+- we have 2 smart components (responsible for communication with backend) list and form,
 - in the list view we have one add button and edit button in each list row,
 - add and edit button opens form in a dialog,
 - after form submission list should be refreshed.